-Only 24 meters of pipe, but you are not able to complete the job as planned and you will need to call the customer – who had been promised specific delivery date – informing him that the inspection originally scheduled for the next day will need to be canceled because the last 2 pipes have not been produced.
+Only 24 meters of pipe, but you are not able to complete the job as planned.
+You will need to call the customer whom you promised a specific delivery date to inform him that the inspection originally scheduled for the next day will need to be canceled because the last 2 pipes have not been produced.

-And you know that, if everything goes well, you will need to start up production again once the problems are solved, just to produce a few meters of pipe, hoping that the shutdown can be solved as soon as possible.
+And you know that if everything goes well, you will need to start the production again once the problems are solved, just to produce a few meters of pipe, hoping that the shutdown can be solved as soon as possible.

 This is a brief account which, in a short paragraph, provides a view of what often happens in many GRP production departments.

-If you are a Production Manager operating a standard CFW machine every day, you are probably familiar with this and it’s something you have already experienced yourself, having to then face the direct and indirect consequences.
+If you are a Production Manager operating a standard CFW machine every day, you are probably familiar with this.
+And it is something you have already experienced yourself, having to then face the direct and indirect consequences.

-I don’t need to remind you about that feeling when you have to pick up the phone to call the customer to cancel the inspection … it’s not a pleasant feeling and it tends to negatively affect your mood.
+I do not need to remind you about that feeling when you have to pick up the phone to call the customer to cancel the inspection.
+It is not a pleasant feeling and it tends to negatively affect your mood.

 However, there are several actions that you can implement to avoid such unpleasant situations: